Cigna Medicare Supplement Insurance Review

 With Cigna, you can qualify for up to 20% premium discounts.
 On top of that, if you apply online, you’ll receive an additional 5% discount.

-Cigna offers its policyholders access to the Healthy Rewards program, providing discounts of up to 25% on a wide range of health and wellness products and services.
+Cigna also offers its policyholders access to the Healthy Rewards program, providing discounts of up to 25% on a wide range of health and wellness products and services.
 The program covers several categories, including:

 • Weight Management and Nutrition: Access to Jenny Craig